Amixp/flow/README.md

 # Flow
-Приложение для прослушивания аудиофайлов сервиса ВКонтакте.
+Application for listening audio files on vk.com (Vkontakte)

-Реализован посредством Qt5 и VK API.
+Created by using Qt5 and VK API.

-Обладает простым, красивым и удобным интерфейсом.

-## Требуемый доступ приложения:
+It has user-friendly interface and very beautiful design.

+### Required access
--  Авторизация
+-  Audio files
+-  Anytime (for playing audio while offline)

+### Features
--  Аудиофайлы
+-  Searching
--  Доступ в любое время (для воспроизведения при статусе оффлайн)

-## Основные возможности:
--  Поиск
+-  Downloading
--  Загрузка
+-  Shuffling
--  Воспроизведение в случайном порядке
--  Режимы повтора
+-  Repeat modes

-## Обратная связь:
+### Feedback
 - dikanchukov@mail.ru
 - http://vk.com/decent_will